DennisRudolf/Continuous_Authentication/architecture.md

 If successful:

-- The returned JSON data is stored locally, as specified in the enrolment protocol.
+- The returned JSON data is stored locally, as specified in the enrollment protocol.
 - Two GET requests are triggered to download and save:
   - The encrypted classifier
   - The keystore